BarbaraTieko/tecweb/material/aulas/10-autenticacao.md

         python manage.py migrate

+- Caso se depare com a seguinte mensagem:

+    ```
+    It is impossible to add a non-nullable field 'user' to note without specifying a default.
+This is because the database needs something to populate existing rows.
+    Please select a fix:
+    1) Provide a one-off default now (will be set on all existing rows with a null value for this column)
+    2) Quit and manually define a default value in models.py.
+    ```

+    - Escolha a opção 1 e pressione `Enter`.
+    - Em seguida, informe o id de algum usuário cadastrado no banco de dados.
+    - Caso não saiba, dê uma olhada na tabela `auth_user` no banco de dados.
+    - Caso não tenha nenhum usuário cadastrado, crie um usuário admin com o comando `python manage.py createsuperuser`.

 ## Passo 3

 Na versão deste projeto feito no Handout [08 - Django - REST](08-django-rest.md), ao tentarmos fazer a requisição: `GET /api/notes`, obtemos algo similar a imagem a seguir: